sqrol/SoftV.Docs/docs/softhub/index.md

 # SoftHub

-These guys show you how to work with Sotfhub.
+These guides show you how to work with Sotfhub.

 import {DocsCardList} from '../../src/components/DocsCard';
 import {useCurrentSidebarCategory} from '@docusaurus/theme-common';